bcairns/silverstripe-backuprestore/README.md

 Ideal for when you need to pull down a copy of the live database but don't have direct access.

-This module does NOT require mysqldump command-line utility, unlike other similar modules.
+This module does NOT require mysqldump command-line utility, unlike some other similar modules.

+## File Locations

+This module stores database dump files in /assets/_db, and it creates an .htacess file to prevent web access.

 ## Planned Improvements